How we Support Children/Young People with Special Educational Needs or Disabilities

 There are 19% of children in this school on the Special Educational Needs Register.

 The school has an Additionally Resourced Provision (ARP) which is a specialist class for children with Complex Needs and Autistic Spectrum Disorder.
 There are 8 children in the class and two learning assistants and one teacher.

 There are many children who have Communication and Interaction Needs.
 They are supported by a Speech and Language Lead Learning Assistant.

 There are children in our school who have Cognition and Learning Needs such as Dyslexia and Poor Memory and Retention Skills.
 These children are supported in class and by interventions, booster groups and other professionals in order to have their needs met.

 There are children who have Social, Emotional and Mental Health Needs such as Attention Deficit Hyperactive Disorder, Attention Deficit Disorder, Mental Health Needs and Bereavement Needs.
-The school has access to support from Child and Adolescent Mental Health Service (CAMHS), Cedar House, Behaviour Support Service (BSS) and we have purchased the services of Place2Be which is a counselling service.
+The school has access to support from Child and Adolescent Mental Health Service (CAMHS), Addison House, Primary Behaviour Support Service (BSS) and we have purchased the services of Place2Be which is a counselling service.

 We have children with a variety of medical needs such as epilepsy, type one diabetes, allergies, sickle cell, hypermobility and heart conditions.
 The school has a Full Time Welfare Assistant who liaises with the children and their families and where necessary puts in place Medical Care Plans to support these children’s needs.

 What we do to help children/young people with special educational needs: